BlueN1nja1/Twelve/README.md

 Special Versions:
 ---------------------------------------------------------------------------------------------------------------------
-LineageOS Devices: A magisk module will be provided newer releases at some point.
+LineageOS Devices: A magisk module will be provided with newer releases at some point.

 NOTE: Development will be slower due to college.